 Kenting Street Night Market

 In Taiwan, it’s all about the night markets; and Kenting’s night market is among the most exciting ones.
-In a hot day, we strolled along the main street, sat down on the side of street at a café and cooled down with some ice cream and sweet treats; at night, the market is alive with local food stalls, standing bars, souvenir counters, and fun & games in a great variety: from half-naked guys giving tattoos, hot girls grilling meat skewers to local housewives selling different kinds of merchandise or local crafts.
+In a hot day, we strolled along the main street, sat down on the side of the street at a café and cooled down with some ice cream and sweet treats; at night, the market is alive with local food stalls, standing bars, souvenir counters, and fun & games in a great variety: from half-naked guys giving tattoos, hot girls grilling meat skewers to local housewives selling different kinds of merchandise or local crafts.

 Passing the Kenting Street, we were entering the coastal section of the highway; The Sailboat Rock is kind of like an eye-catching signpost by the sea.
 It is also a great spot for snorkeling and scuba diving!